On a cheeseboard with olives.

 Our favourite way to eat it is make it into spinach and feta pie, served with salad and crusty bread, and a glass of rose!

-Available in 180gram square or 90 gram half square.
+Available in 90 gram half squares.
 Deli item only.